Review | MAHIRO “Tycoon”

 The 2nd part of this chorus changes the dynamic of the song, slowing down the beat and synths at the same time as it serves as a bridge to the following section (verse or ending of the song).
 The power and confidence in the performance stand out, particularly in this part.

-Now, on the vocal end is Seiichiro Yamashita, tackling this song with both clean singing and rapping.
+Now, on the vocal end is Seiichiro Yamashita, tackling this song with clean singing and rapping.

 I feel like his rapping ended up shining in comparison to his singing and that’s because the parts he had to sing were quite bland, not demanding much emotion from the singer + not having much depth whereas the rap has a fierce intensity.